DJI Osmo: General

-The DJI Osmo's handle itself weighs 201g, and the handle is 61.8 x 48.2 x 161.5mm dimensionally.
-(2.43 x 1.9 x 6.4in) Controls are a record button, a joystick, and a trigger in the front.
+The DJI Osmo's handle itself weighs 201 g, and the handle is 61.8 mm × 48.2 mm × 161.5 mm dimensionally.
+(2.43 in × 1.9 in × 6.4 in) Controls are a record button, a joystick, and a trigger in the front.
 A power slider for turning on and off the camera is located in the right side of the handle.
 On the left side, a mount can be attached onto the camera.

 Microphone

-The camera is equipped with an internal microphone for audio recording, and a 3.5mm jack placed near the trigger allows external microphones to be plugged in.
+The camera is equipped with an internal microphone for audio recording, and a 3.5 mm jack placed near the trigger allows external microphones to be plugged in.

 Camera gimbals

 The DJI Osmo is compatible with four Zenmuse gimbal-cameras: the X3, X3 Zoom, X5, and X5R.
 The X3, which is packaged, can shoot up to 4K video and take 12MP stills.
 The X3 Zoom keeps the same X3 sensor but adds 3.5x optical zoom and 2x digital lossless zoom.
-The X5, can shoot 4K at 30fps, and can take 16MP stills.
+The X5, can shoot 4K at 30fps, and can take 16 MP stills.
 The X5R, which is an upgraded version of the X5 gimbal, adds lossless compression and RAW format and is intended for professional use.
 However, the X5 and X5R require a separate adapter sold independently.

 The gimbals, unless locked, are stabilized with three individual motors, keeping footage steady and stabilized without editing after.
 When not in use, the motors lock automatically, and can be unlocked manually during set-up and initialization.